mfow1584/portfolio/README.md

 # portfolio
 This is a small collection of files meant to demonstrate conceptual understanding of software interactions across a set of languages and frameworks (Spring, Java, C#, Python).

 The Python section contains two sets of files that highlight different skills.
 The first is a pair of scripts to show an understanding of how a user can interact with an API and process the information retrieved by a given request.
-The second is a set of class files used in a school project to show familiarity with object-oriented principles and how separately-defined classes can interact.
+The second is a set of class files used in a school project to show familiarity with object-oriented principles and how separately-defined classes can interact, along with basic data processing from the included CSV files.

 The C# section contains a class file that outlines interactions and data processing with a provided spreadsheet file.
 The goal was to highlight basic value retrieval from a file and then internal processing within the class based on shared row values.